 What are the roads like?

-The general rule is that the whole route is paved.
+The general rule has been that the whole route is paved.
 Next year may have one, maybe two very short passages with gravel.
 You will have been informed in June about the outcome.
-(However, in the north there are yearly road works going on for a few kilometers at a time.
+(However, in the north there are yearly road works going on for kilometers at a time.
 We try to reroute if we get to know about any larger road works.
 Prepare for at least 28 mm wide tires for Sverigetempot.

 The measured elevation gain is about 12 000 meters.